linnkern/mypackage/README.md

-# This Repo is used for demo submodule repo
+# This Repo is used for demo submodule repo + github template

 Folder structure
 ```